Pathfinder (periodicals): Pathfinder Player Companion (discontinued)

 Pathfinder Player Companion products are 32-page softcover books that were released monthly.
 The line was targeted at players as opposed to game masters; each issue contains details on the fictional civilizations, races and organizations which populate the world of Golarion.
 Originally published bimonthly, beginning August 2012 the Player Companion became monthly.
 The line was discontinued following the release of the June 2019 issue, with it being merged with the Lost Omens line.

+Reception

+Scott Taylor of Black Gate in 2015 rated the Rise of the Runelords series as #4 in "The Top 10 Campaign Adventure Module Series of All Time, saying "The series [...] is like wading into a fantasy novel pool and seeing how it changes around the ripples of your character's involvement."